Top 10 Low-Stress Jobs That Pay Well

 Best Career Options for Avoiding Stress at Work

-You've probably heard the expression, "Do what you love, and you'll never work a day in your life" — and it's sort of true.
+You've probably heard the expression, "Do what you love, and you'll never work a day in your life?”
+For some people, this is a reality.
 Certainly, given the choice, most of us would prefer to work at jobs that feed our soul, as well as our bank accounts.

-That said, even a beloved job can be rough if it eats all your time and energy, or stresses you out to the point where you can't enjoy the rest of your life.
+That said, even a beloved job can be rough if it eats all your time and energy to the point of burnout.
 For these reasons, it's useful to consider the relative stress levels of various occupations, when you're contemplating a change to a new career path.

-Love math and statistics, and want to work a relatively low-stress, 9-to-5 job?
+Do you love math and statistics and want to work a relatively low-stress, 9-to-5 job?
 You might be happy as an Actuary.
+Your responsibilities involve looking at numbers, finding correlations, drawing conclusions, and presenting your findings.
 Actuaries often work for insurance companies, analyzing risk and helping their employers minimize costs.
-This job is expected to grow 18 percent by 2024, much faster than average.
+They also work for a variety of investment firms, including banks and financial advisors.
+The profession is expected to grow 22% by 2026, much faster than average.

 If you want to help people, and you don't mind investing in several years of postsecondary education, audiologist might be the perfect job for you.
-Audiologists diagnose hearing loss and other ear problems.
+Audiologists diagnose hearing loss and other inner ear problems.
 It's a good-paying job, earning a median salary of over $60,000 per year.
-There's also the promise of job security: this job is projected to grow 29 percent by 2024, according to the Bureau of Labor Statistics, due in part to the fact that an aging population is more likely to need these services.
+And this job is projected to grow 21% by 2026, according to the Bureau of Labor Statistics, due in part to a significant increase in both the aging population as well as military veterans seeking treatment for hearing loss.

 3. Computer and Information Systems Manager

-Sometimes called IT Manager, this occupation offers a potential six-figure salary at the high end of the range.
+Sometimes called IT Manager, this occupation frequently offers six-figure salaries to the more experienced managers.
 People in this job are responsible for planning and coordinating computer systems for companies.
-Fair warning, though; although the job is still fairly low-stress, 2 out of 5 IT managers reported working more than 40 hours a week in 2014, according to information from the Bureau of Labor Statistics.
-The demand for IT Managers is expected to grow 15 percent by 2024.
+As a disclaimer, 2 out of 5 IT managers reported working more than 40 hours a week in 2014, according to information from the Bureau of Labor Statistics.
+However, this profession is still considered by most to be far less stressful than the average career.
+The demand for IT Managers is expected to grow 12% by 2026.

 4. Dietician or Nutritionist

-People with these jobs work in all kinds of settings, from hospitals to clinics to government offices.
+These experts operate in all settings, from hospitals to clinics to government offices and more.
 Their role is to help people achieve a healthy lifestyle through diet, whether it's to lose or gain weight or to manage a disease like diabetes.
-This occupation is expected to grow 16 percent by 2024.
+Nutrition is gaining in popularity as a result of findings by holistic, naturopathic medicine.
+Individuals and organizations alike are seeing the benefit in hiring experts to help them improve overall health through diet rather than by medication with side effects.

 5. Hair Stylist

-Beyond a certification and licensure in your state, you don't need a formal degree to become a hair stylist, but you do need natural talent — as well as a knack for getting along with people and being able to understand what they're hoping to achieve with their look.
+After acquiring a certification and license in your state, you don't need a formal degree to become a hair stylist.
+However, you do need natural talent — as well as a knack for getting along with people and being able to understand what they're hoping to achieve with their look.
 Hair Stylists don't earn as much as other jobs on this list, but they do frequently have a great deal of flexibility, as nearly half work for themselves.
-They're also in an occupation projected to grow 10 percent by 2024.
+Many stylists work from home, make their own schedule at one of the many shared stylist facilities in town, or even travel to service their clients.

-The demand for mathematicians is high — the Bureau of Labor Statistics projects that this occupation will grow 21 percent by 2024, thanks to the need for businesses to analyze high volumes of data.
-Mathematicians may also work for the federal government.
+The demand for mathematicians is high — the Bureau of Labor Statistics projects that this occupation will grow 33% by 2026, thanks to the need for businesses to analyze high volumes of data.
+Mathematicians may also work for the federal government or the private sector.
+On the surface, this job may seem the same as actuary.
+But while many actuaries are mathematicians, mathematicians are not always actuaries.
+Considered a highly-specialized profession, nearly any high-level organization wishing to achieve precision in their services and projections has at least one mathematician on their payroll.

 7. Medical Laboratory Technician

 Lab Technicians collect and analyze samples for hospitals, doctor's offices, and diagnostic labs.
-The Bureau of Labor Statistics predicts that this occupation will grow 16 percent by 2024.
+The Bureau of Labor Statistics predicts that this occupation will grow 13% by 2026.
+As a lab tech, you would not work directly with patients.
+Physicians rely on you to help them verify whether or not a disease exists and what treatment alternatives make the most sense for the patient.

 8. Medical Records Technician

-In contrast to some of the jobs on this list, Medical Records Technician is a lower-paying job, but it's also one you can do with little education — many hospitals or doctor's offices require only a non-degree certificate from their Medical Records Technicians, although some may require an associate degree.
-This job is also expected to grow by 15 percent by 2024.
+In contrast to some of the jobs on this list, Medical Records Technician is a lower-paying job, but it's also one you can do with little education.
+Most hospitals or doctor's offices require only a non-degree certificate from their Medical Records Technicians, and some may require an associate degree.
+This job is also expected to grow by 13% by 2026.
+Much of the work entails transcription and organization.
+Like the lab tech, you would work behind the scenes making sure that a patient’s medical history is clear for doctors.

 9. Speech Language Pathologist

-Speech Language Pathologist (or Speech Therapists) diagnose and treat all manner of speech and swallowing disorders.
-This occupation is expected to grow by 21 percent by 2024.
-Speech Therapists typically need a Master's Degree and licensure in their states in order to practice.
+Speech Language Pathologists (or Speech Therapists) diagnose and treat all manner of speech and swallowing disorders.
+This occupation is expected to grow by 18% by 2026.
+Speech Therapists typically need a master’s degree and licensure in their states in order to practice.
+As a speech therapist, you would be expected to work with children and adults.
+You might be helping a patient overcome a speech impediment, use proper terminology to better express thoughts and feelings, or even help someone speak that doesn’t speak at all.

 10. Technical Writer